 Children have empowered rolls in all parts of school life, although this has moderated since the 70s when, according to Bedalian Gyles Brandreth: “I was free to do whatever I wanted.
 And I did it.
 And it was accepted you could do it.
 So I assumed, having been to Bedales, that everything was possible.”

-To that end, he has introduced BACs, Bedales Assessed Courses, running parallel to O-Levels in subjects as diverse as philosophy and theatre, to provide an alternative to the exam focus of O-Levels and IGCSEs.
+Bedales introduced BACs, Bedales Assessed Courses, running parallel to I/GCSEs in subjects as diverse as digital game design and theatre, to provide an alternative to the exam focus of I/GCSEs.
 BACs are designed for open debate wherever it leads “without fear.”
-At A Level, the Bedales Extended Project runs in similar parallel fashion and sees tutors help pupils, in teams or individually, to study areas that they want to explore, away from the traditional A-level syllabus.
+At A Level, the Bedales Extended Project runs in similar parallel fashion and sees tutors help pupils, in teams or individually, to study areas that they want to explore, away from the traditional A Level syllabus.

 As well as the informality of no uniform and teachers and students communicating on a first name basis, other progressive features include communal dormitories with mixed years (eschewing the modern trend for single rooms), twice weekly handshaking between pupils and teachers, an emphasis on the creative and practical (including working on the school’s own farm and bread making), focusing on individual children and giving them, as much as practicable, the opportunity to develop the way they want to develop, and listening to student’s views through a dedicated Student Council as well as in all parts of day-to-day life.

 In sport, children are “enthusiasts not conscripts”, and for non-sporty types there is a plethora of outdoor alternatives including hedge laying, animal husbandry, and other work on the farm.